Tuesday, 19 January 2010

 Tanote Bay, Ko Tao.

 Phagnang was a lot more touristy, but the beaches were the same as you’d find on a postcard.
 We spent most of the week lazing around in the various bars on our beach, waiting for the ‘Full Moon’ party on the 2nd November.
-It was bigger than I’d expected - a huge stretch of beach rammed full of backpackers, and fudgepackers - fire shows everywhere - loads of music tents - sort of like Creamfields on a beach (thankfully there were less scousers though Sam).
+It was bigger than I’d expected - a huge stretch of beach rammed full of backpackers - fire shows everywhere - loads of music tents - sort of like Creamfields on a beach (thankfully there were less scousers though Sam).

 Visa’s dates getting closer we headed down to Penang in Malaysia to sort out a free 60 day re-entry for Thailand; which I still have until 8th January to use up!
 Although we only traveled around two hours from where we were in Thailand, you can immediately tell that you’re in another country.
 The people look notably different, and the majority of people can speak fluent English - one guy on a street stall said “lovely jubley” after I told him I was from England.
 From there Danny went further south to get a new camera (his was nicked at the Full Moon Party) and I headed back up to Thailand.